MathAugusto/MathAugusto/README.md

 ## About :

-   - Graduando em Ciência de Dados e Análise e Desenvolvimento de Sistemas
+   - Solutions Engineer at ServiceNow, B.Tech in Systems Analysis and Development
-   - Cloud :heart:
+   - Cloud Computing :heart:
-   - Adoro explorar e aprender novas tecnologias e ferramentas
+   - Passionate about learning new technologies and programming languages.

 **Languages and Tools:**